 Though the United States of America apply strict requirements to many countries in the world in order to permit their residents to enter, this is not the case when it comes to Britons.
 The citizens of the United Kingdom are privileged regarding traveling to the US.
 They are part of the list of the countries the US applies the visa waiver system to, through which the visitors can apply online for a traveling authorization in order to be permitted to enter the US, by land, air or sea.

-Citizens of UK are not required to apply for a U.S visa since the UK is one of the 38 countries participating in the Visa Waiver Program.
+If you are a citizen of the UK you are not required to apply for a visa for USA since the UK is one of the 38 countries participating in the Visa Waiver Program.
 The Visa Waiver Program is a stamp on the passport which allows citizens of 38 countries to enter the U.S without a visa.

 However, all UK residents who do not hold a citizenship of a country that is exempt from U.S visa requirements and are not citizens of Canada or Bermuda are required to obtain a visa to travel to the United States.